UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn-bestiary.md

 - 22’ tall humanoids with bronze-hued skin and light-colored hair.
 Live in mountain peaks and deep waters.
 - Unharmed by lightning, can summon storms at their will.
 - Can summon lightning bolts to attack nearby enemies for d12 damage.

-## Giant Sturgeon

-10 HP, 2 Armor.
-14 STR

-- Huge, 30’ long, aggressive armored fish.
-- Swallow its victims whole if able.

-## Giant Swordfish

-3 HP, 12 DEX, sword (d8)

-- Long saltwater fish with a bone sword on the snout.
-Mostly peaceful.
-- The bone sword might be used as a longsword(d8) if removed whole.

 ## Gnoll